benshidanny11/awesomebooks/README.md

-# Awesome Books
+# Project: Awesome Books

+## Decription

-In this project, we designed and built a website for a library app, a place where you can add, edit, and remove books to a library.
+> In this project, we designed and built a website for a library app, a place where you can add, edit, and remove books to a library.
 Users can also easily search and navigate between the different sections.
+The purpose of this project was learning how to build a single page applications(SPA) and navigate through pages using javascript.

 ## Built with